Bhoot (film): Production

 Bhoot is Director Ram Gopal Varma's second horror film after Raat (1992), starring Revathi.
 He said about the film, "Though technically it is a horror film, we don't see a murder or any overt horror."
-Further calling it a "hold-on-to-your-seats horror film".
-He wanted to break the stereotypes of a typical Indian horror of "a woman in a white sari, mists and screeching."
+Further calling it a "hold-on-to-your-seats horror film", he said he wanted to break the stereotypes of a typical Indian horror of "a woman in a white sari, mists and screeching."
 He expressed his intentions of bringing horror "to [audiences] homes in the middle of Mumbai."
+He believed that since horror films were expected to happen mostly in a graveyard or a haunted house on a hill station, their happening in a place where no one really expected a ghost would be scary.
+Terming the film a remake of Raat in some sense, and citing The Exorcist as a huge influence on Bhoot, Varma also included a message at the beginning of the film where he cautioned pregnant women and people with weak hearts to view it at their own risk.
 The film creates terror through sound and everyday objects.